-- System performance - Consideration of the electrical performance of the system.
-Performance may consider items such as voltage margin, percentage of equipment ratings, angular swings potential significant adverse impacts on other facilities - Cost cap or cost containment provisions; - Evaluation may consider a number of different scenarios to understand the exposure to cost increase. - In-service date of the project or portion(s) thereof; - Project constructability; - This evaluation factor will only be used in the event that aspects related to the ability to construct the project do not fit into other categories. - o Generation and transmission facility outages required during construction; - The outages to be taken into consideration are transmission and generation outages.
-Evaluation will consider the impact on system operability during the required outages and may also consider other metrics such as the impact on production cost. - o Extreme contingency (EC) performance - Consideration of ECs listed in NERC TPL-001 and NPCC Directory 1.
+- Consideration of the electrical performance of the system.
+Performance may consider items such as voltage margin, percentage of equipment ratings, angular swings, potential significant adverse impacts on other facilities - d.
+Cost cap or cost containment provisions; - i.
+Evaluation may consider a number of different scenarios to understand the exposure to a cost increase. - e.
+In-service date of the project or portion(s) thereof; - f.
+Project constructability; - i.
+This evaluation factor will only be used in the event that aspects related to the ability to construct the project do not fit into other categories. - g.
+Generation and transmission facility outages required during construction; - i.
+The outages to be taken into consideration are transmission and generation outages.
+Evaluation will consider the impact on system operability during the required outages and may also consider other metrics such as the impact on production cost. - h.
+Extreme contingency (EC) performance - i.
+Consideration of ECs listed in NERC TPL-001 and NPCC Directory 1.
 Typically, the evaluation will be related to the loss of a right-of-way (including line crossings), loss of substation, and three phase stuck breakers.
-This evaluation factor will not only consider existing ECs, but any new ECs that are created by the project. - Operational impacts; - Consideration of required operator intervention necessary as system conditions change, possibly through a load cycle or due to different generation dispatches.
-Concerns related to limitations on system maintenance may also be considered. - Incremental costs for potential resource retirements: - Consideration of incremental transmission needed to address potential resource retirements.
+This evaluation factor will not only consider existing ECs, but any new ECs that are created by the project. - i.
+Operational impacts; - Consideration of required operator intervention necessary as system conditions change, possibly through a load cycle or due to different generation dispatches.
+Concerns related to limitations on system maintenance may also be considered. - i.
+Incremental costs for potential resource retirements: - i.
+Consideration of incremental transmission needed to address potential resource retirements.
 The RFP may specify some retirements of specific interest; however, others may be considered depending on the proposal.
-As an example, when evaluating an HVDC line, what if a resource on the sending end retires? - Interface impacts; - Consideration of the increase in transfer capability across an interface(s).
+As an example, when evaluating an HVDC line, what if a resource on the sending end retires? - k.
+Interface impacts; - Consideration of the increase in transfer capability across an interface(s).
 Evaluation may also consider other metrics such as the impact on production cost.
-Proposals that cause a decrease in transfer capability are not acceptable since they would not receive PPA approval. - Future expandability; - Consideration of required operator intervention necessary as system conditions change, possibly through a load cycle or due to different generation dispatches.
-Concerns related to limitations on system maintenance may also be considered.
+Proposals that cause a decrease in transfer capability are not acceptable since they would not receive PPA approval. - l.
+Future expandability; - Consideration of required operator intervention necessary as system conditions change, possibly through a load cycle or due to different generation dispatches.
+Concerns related to limitations on system maintenance may also be considered. - m.
+Consistency with Good Utility Practice; - n.
+Potential siting/permitting issues or delays; - o.
+Loss savings;

-- Consistency with Good Utility Practice; - Potential siting/permitting issues or delays; - Loss savings; - The conditions that will be considered are with all lines in service, using the cases that were used in the Needs Assessment. - o Replacement of aging infrastructure; - Consideration of whether a proposal removes older infrastructure, even if there is not a known asset condition issue on that infrastructure. - Environmental impact; - o Design standards; and - Consideration of the design standards being used.
+- i.
+The conditions that will be considered are with all lines in service, using the cases that were used in the Needs Assessment. - p.
+Replacement of aging infrastructure; - i.
+Consideration of whether a proposal removes older infrastructure, even if there is not a known asset condition issue on that infrastructure. - q.
+Environmental impact; - r.
+Design standards; and - i.
+Consideration of the design standards being used.
 A project may be using more robust design standards than another.
-Some examples are ice-loading, wind speed, and elevation above flood levels. - o Impact on NPCC Bulk Power System (BPS) classification. - Consideration of whether the project will cause additional stations to be classified as BPS and also if the project will no longer be classified as BPS.
+Some examples are ice-loading, wind speed, and elevation above flood levels. - s.
+Impact on NPCC Bulk Power System (BPS) classification. - i.
+Consideration of whether the project will cause additional stations to be classified as BPS and also if the project will no longer be classified as BPS.
 This will help to understand the risk of additional cost related to the BPS classification change that would emerge during the PPA process and the potential for additional criteria violations based on NPCC Directory 1 being applied to the newly identified BPS facilities.